 Ecuador Tourist Visas

 Ecuador gives tourists from most countries a free 90-day visa stamp upon entering the country, with no previous paperwork required and no application process.
 Towards the end of this 90 days, one may purchase a 90-day extension for about $134, and after that, an additional 180 days (fee unknown, the law was recently changed.)
 For more information, check our page on Visa info and see this video.

 Ecuador Residency Visas

 Ecuador grants residency visas to individuals with 4-year college degrees.
-Other options are marrying someone with legal residency, being the parent of a child born in the country, investing $40,000+ in a CD or business, buying $40,000+ worth of land, or having a pension or rental income of at least $800/month.
+Other options are marrying someone with legal residency, being the parent of a child born in the country, investing $42,500+ in an investment account or business, or worth of land, or having a pension or rental income of at least $800/month.
 See updated info on this page: Visa info